trychlos/TheToolsProject/doc/3-LogicalMachine.md

 As another drawback, when the logical machine paradigm is used in a site, there is typically many more logical machines that hosts.

-Distributing a new version of The Tools Project may so be (much) longer.
+Distributing a new version of TheToolsProject may so be (much) longer.

 For these two reasons, it is always better to install __TheToolsProject__ either in the hosts, on in a centralized NFS place (or as a mix of the two solutions).